 This Notice of Privacy Practices is provided to you as a requisite of the Health Insurance Portability and Accountability Act (HIPAA) and the provisions of the Health Information Technology for Economic and Clinical Health (HITECH) Act.

-Right to an Electronic Copy of Electronic Records: If your Protected Health Information is kept in an electronic format, you have the right to request your Protected Health Information be transmitted in an electronic format to you or another entity.
-If an electronic format is not available/producible, GCJFCS will supply a hard copy to satisfy request.
+If your Protected Health Information is kept in an electronic format, you have the right to request your Protected Health Information be transmitted in an electronic format to you or another entity.
+If an electronic format is not available/ producible, GCJFCS will supply a hard copy to satisfy request.
 We may charge you a minimal processing fee.

-Right to privacy breach notification: You have a right to receive notifications whenever a breach of unsecured personal information occurs.
+You have a right to receive notifications whenever a breach of unsecured protected health information occurs.
 GCJFCS will be required to notify members of any breaches of unsecure PHI.
-Generally a breach is defined as unauthorized acquisition, access, use or disclosure of personal information which compromises the security or privacy of such information.
+Generally a breach is defined as unauthorized acquisition, access, use or disclosure of Protected Health Information which compromises the security or privacy of such information.
 Security and privacy are considered compromised when the disclosure poses a significant risk of financial, reputational or other harm to the member.

 USES AND DISCLOSURES OF PROTECTED HEALTH INFORMATION

 Your protected health information may be used and disclosed by the agency clinical and administrative staff, and others outside of our agency that are involved in your care and treatment for the purpose of providing health care services to you.
 Your protected health information may also be used and disclosed to pay your health care bills and other required operational expenses to support your services.

 We will use and disclose your protected health information to provide, coordinate, or manage your health care and any related services.
 This includes the coordination or management of your health care with a third party.
 For example, we would disclose your protected health information, as necessary, to a hospital or agency that provides treatment or care to you.